Badruddin Ajmal

 Badruddin Ajmal (born 12 February 1950) is an Indian businessman, politician, philanthropist and Islamic theologian from the state of Assam.
 He is the state-president of Jamiat Ulema-e-Hind for Assam.
 He was the Member of Parliament, Lok Sabha from Dhubri constituency from 2009 to 2024.
 In the 2024 Indian general elections, he was the wealthiest candidate from Assam with declared assets exceeding ₹ 155 crore.
-He is the founder and President of the All India United Democratic Front since 2005.
+He is the founding President of the All India United Democratic Front since 2005.
 He is also Chief Executive Officer of a non-profit organization, Ajmal Foundation which established 25 educational institutions, schools, and hospitals.

 Biography

 Ajmal was born to a Bengali Muslim family from Hojai, Assam.
 His family traces its origins to the Sylhet district of eastern Bengal.
 He is the son of Haji Ajmal Ali, a rice farmer who moved to Mumbai in 1950 to try to succeed in the perfume industry using the oud plant.
 After the opening of the first store in the 1960s, the Ajmal perfume brand quickly grew to become a large brand in the Middle East.
 He holds master's degrees in Theology and Arabic from Darul Uloom Deoband.